Background and Regulation

 Situation 4.
 Students who have underwritten their policy to other associations but do NOT want to transfer it to NTU:

-Please notify OIA and check the Tuition and Fees bill at the start of every semester to make sure you are not double paying NHI fees.
+Please notify OIA and check the Tuition and Fees bill at the start of every semester to avoid double-paying NHI fees.

 NHI Transfer from NTU